allanrehhoff/framework/README.md

 If you're familiar with opencart or other MVC frameworks you might already know the url-to-controller concept.
 Given the URL **yourdomain.tld/animal** will map to a controller as such **AnimalController.php** in the application/controllers/ directory.

-Your controllers must extend upon **\Core\Controller** to have all the neccessary functions available.
+Your controllers must extend upon **Controller** to have all the neccessary functions available.

 Additionally the method to be called on your controller can be set by the next argument in the request URI, alias arg(1).